- Home

 1. LLC Approval Document

-Since you are opening a bank account for your LLC, you need to show the bank that your LLC is legitimate.
-You will need Articles of Organization, a Certificate of Organization, and a Certificate of Formation depending on where you are from.
-You need to send a copy of your stamped and approved documents to the bank you want to open an account with.
-These documents can be uploaded during the online registration process.
+Since you're opening a bank account for your LLC, you need to show the bank that your LLC is legitimate.
+You'll need Articles of Organization, a Certificate of Organization, and a Certificate of Formation, depending on the state in which your LLC was formed.
+These documents can be uploaded during the online registration process or brought into the physical branch if you open an account there.

 2. Identification

-To open a bank account, you will need to provide proper identification.
-So, be ready with your passport, your proof of residence, and other contact information that the bank will need to open an account for you.
-Typically, you will need two forms of identification: It can be your driver's license, your government-issued ID card, etc.
+To open a bank account, you'll need to provide proper identification.
+Gather your passport, proof of residence, and any other contact information the bank will need to open an account for you.
+As a rule, you'll need two forms of identification, such as your driver's license, your government-issued ID card, etc. In some cases, nonresidents may also need to present their visa, border crossing card, or Green card.

 3. LLC Location

-Of course, you also need to provide the bank with your LLC address – the office location of your LLC and the address of your registered agent.
-Think of this as an identification but for your LLC.
+You'll also need to provide the bank with your LLC address, which is typically the office location of your LLC and the address of your registered agent.
+However, it can also be your home address if your business doesn't have an independent location.
 The proof of address for your LLC can be in the form of utility bills or a lease agreement.

 4. Employer Identification Number (EIN)

-Different from the LLC approval document, your LLC operating agreement states that your business is now approved to start its operations in the US.
+Your LLC operating agreement outlines your company's rules, regulations, and provisions.
+It becomes an official contract, binding these terms, once it's signed by members of the LLC.
 On the other hand, the LLC approval document only legitimizes the existence of your LLC and has nothing to do with operations.
 Regardless, make sure you have both before you apply to open a bank account.

-6. A US Phone Number For Your LLC
+7. A U.S. Phone Number for Your LLC

-Lastly, it’s always an advantage to have a US phone number for your LLC as it helps banks feel more comfortable doing business with you.
-Keep in mind that this might not be a strict requirement in every bank, but it is still good to have.
+It’s always an advantage to have a U.S. phone number for your LLC, as it helps banks feel more comfortable doing business with you.
+Keep in mind that this might not be a strict requirement for every bank, but a U.S. phone number is still good to have.

-According to the Financial Crimes Enforcement Network or FinCEN, banks need to identify the real owner of the business before opening any business bank accounts.
-This applies to both residents and non-residents.
-The rule was made to avoid any illegal financial activities.
+According to the Financial Crimes Enforcement Network (FinCEN), banks need to identify the real owner of the business before opening any business bank accounts.
+The rule was made to avoid any illegal financial activities, and it applies to both residents and nonresidents.

-Usually, you should be able to provide all these documents online but in case you are not, contact your bank’s branch manager to figure out an alternative route.
+You should be able to provide all these documents online, but if you can't, it's a good idea to contact your bank’s branch manager to figure out an alternative route.
 You can also send your registered local agent to do the same.
 However, you should always confirm with the bank beforehand.

 Online vs In-Person Banking

-As discussed above, you have options when it comes to opening a bank account for your LLC in the US as a non-resident.
-You can go with traditional and challenger banks and both have their pros and cons.
+As discussed above, you have options when it comes to opening a bank account for your LLC in the U.S. as a nonresident.
+Some of the pros and cons of each of these options include the following.

 Pros

-Some of the pros of having a traditional bank account for your LLC are that these banks have bonafide regulations, are experienced in dealing with non-residents, and typically have a lower minimum balance limit when you are opening an account.
+Some of the pros of having a traditional bank account for your LLC are that these banks have bonafide regulations, are experienced in dealing with nonresidents, and often have a lower minimum balance limit when you're opening an account.

-Similarly, challenger banks also have some advantages over traditional banks – the biggest one being the flexibility they provide.
-They are more open to accepting applications from foreigners and you don’t need to travel thousands of miles just to open a bank account.
+Challenger banks also have some advantages over traditional banks—the biggest one being the flexibility they provide.
+They may be more open to accepting applications from foreigners, and you don’t need to travel thousands of miles just to open a bank account.
 These banks also have low fees and high conversion rates.

 Cons